What is antenatal hand expression?

 Colostrum can be collected two to three times each day in the same syringe.
 You will need to store the syringe in the fridge between uses.

-At the end of the collecting day, the colostrum can be frozen — place the syringe into a zip-lock bag before putting into the freezer.
-Label the syringe and bag (separately) detailing the date and time of when you expressed.
+At the end of the collecting day, the colostrum can be frozen – place the syringe into a zip-lock bag before putting into the freezer.
+Label the syringe and bag (separately) with the date and time of when you expressed.

 The frozen colostrum can be stored for up to six months in the freezer.
 Once thawed, it should be used within 24 hours.

 The oxytocin hormone released when expressing, stimulates the uterus.
 Opinions differ on whether expressing colostrum antenatally is likely to induce labour.
 Those who advocate it do not believe that expressing would constitute sufficient stimulation to start labour.
 Sex while pregnant and breastfeeding through pregnancy both release oxytocin and both are generally considered safe while pregnant.
 If you experience any cramping in your uterus however, you should stop expressing and discuss your choice with your healthcare provider.